zaufi/pytest-matcher/doc/index.rst

 Welcome to Pytest Matcher documentation!
 ========================================

-This is a ``pytest`` plugin provides a couple of fixtures to match test output against patterns stored in files.
-Expectations/pattern files are stored in a base directory, and additional paths are based on the test module name, test class name, and test function name.
-Having output expectations/pattern files separate from tests helps to reduce the code of the latter and match the output more than just a few lines.
+This is a ``pytest`` plugin that provides a couple of fixtures to match test output against patterns stored in files.
+Expectation files are kept in a base directory, and additional paths are derived from the test module name, test class name and test function name.
+Keeping expectation files separate from tests reduces test code and allows matching more than just a few lines of output.

 .. toctree::
     :maxdepth: 1